 In this report, the terms fee and charge are often used interchangeably.
 The City currently charges a set of rates for customers within City limits and a set of rates for customers outside City limits.
-Raftelis recommends discontinuing the outside City rates due to Proposition 218 requirements which state that rates need to be based on the City's costs.
-The City's water rate structure includes two components: (1) a fixed bi-monthly Service Charge, and (2) a variable Commodity Rate.
+Raftelis recommends discontinuing the outside City rates due to updated costs of service.
+The City's water rate structure includes two components: (1) a fixed bi-monthly service charge, and (2) a variable usage charge.
 Each of these charges is described below.

-2 Assuming that the rates were implemented for the full fiscal year.
-In the case of FY 2019 with rates effective in October, each enterprise will not realize the full percentage revenue adjustment.
+&lt;sup>2 Assuming that the rates were implemented for the full fiscal year.
+In the case of FY 2019 with rates effective in June, each enterprise will not realize the full percentage revenue adjustment.

-1.4.2 FIXED CHARGE
+1.4.2 FIXED SERVICE CHARGE